uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 Road crash prediction models are very useful tools in highway safety, given their potential for determining both the crash frequency occurrence and the degree severity of crashes (Abdulhafedh, 2017).
 While crash frequency refers to the number of predicted crashes for a given road under specific conditions, crash severity aims to correlate the casualties with contributing factors such as driver behavior, road conditions, and external factors (weather, lightning, etc).
 Identifying and analyzing the attributes influencing forecasting accuracy is of great importance in road crash prediction (Rashidi et al, 2022).

 In a road crash dataset, the fatal crash samples often constitute a very small proportion in comparison with non-fatal crash samples.
 That is also the case for the dataset obtaned fro this work, even after the whole process of cleaning.
 The accurate prediction of fatal crashes, as a minority class, is one of the important challenges in such imbalanced sample distribution in most machine learning algorithms (Danesh et al, 2017).
 On top of that, several other factors such as the traffic flow or the average speed can greatly influence the prediction, so assumptions have to be made in order to develop a prediction model.
 Given the nature of this database, the prediction model to be developed will focus on estimating crash severity based on our known attributes.
 For the reasons established before, crash frequency predictions would require traffic data.
 Thus, trying to estimate it without this specific independent variable would lead to a completely innacurate model.
 In the previous section, the Exploratory Data Analysis provided insightful information regarding the correlation of the independent variables, and a regression model will be the first approach for crash severity prediction.
-In this section, attention will be placed to understand the contribution of every independent variable to the overall result, to later start working on solving the data imbalance issue already identified.
+In this section, attention will be placed on understanding the contribution of every independent variable to the overall result, to later start working on solving the data imbalance issue already identified.

 The steps to be carried out can be summarized as follows: